changefashionindustry

 A less passive fruition of fashion

-If you are part of this niche, you refuse endless overconsumption as a lifestyle pattern.
+If you are part of this niche, driven by a more active engagement with fashion and product consumption, you refuse endless overconsumption as a lifestyle pattern.
 And you shift towards caring behaviour, so you want a thoughtful selection, fewer pieces made to last.

 Less is more: evolved fashion #formodernhumans